-On September 24, the President issued a Proclamation that indefinitely blocks the entry for certain individuals from eight countries: Iran, Libya, Chad, North Korea, Syria, Somalia, Venezuela, and Yemen (Sudan has been dropped and Chad, North Korea, and Venezuela have been added).
-The Proclamation applies immediately to those who are covered by the Second Executive Order and who lack a credible bona fide relationship (see examples below) to a person or entity in the U.S.
+Travel Ban 3.0 was originally issued on September 24th as a Proclamation and indefinitely blocked entry into the U.S. for certain individuals from eight countries: Iran, Libya, Chad, North Korea, Syria, Somalia, Venezuela, and Yemen.
+The ban applied immediately to those who are covered by the Second Executive Order and who lack a credible bona fide relationship to a person or entity in the U.S.

+To learn more about Travel Ban 3.0 click here.
 As we get more information, we will keep you updated.
-Be sure to regularly check the blog.
+For a summary of all executive actions/proclamations restricting entry to the U.S, you can view our blog.
 OISS will continue working with our campus partners, legal counsel, and professional associations to assess information related to any immigration policy changes that could potentially take place.

 - Presidential Proclamations: Questions and Answers, Penn State Law Center for Immigrants' Rights, September 29, 2017.

 - Presidential Proclamation Summary, Penn State Law Center for Immigrants' Rights, September 27, 2017.

 - Fact Sheet, prepared by Muslim Advocates and the American-Arab Anti-Discrimination Committee with input from Shoba Sivaprasad Wadhia of the Center for Immigrants' Rights Clinic, September 25, 2017.